Skip to main content

 Blackthorn Resources acquired 100% of the project in January 2005.
 Snowden Mining Industry Consultants completed a Bankable Feasibility Study ('BFS') in December 2005.

-government in March 2007, in accordance with statutory requirements upon agreement of exploitation license.
+in March 2007 in accordance with statutory requirements upon being granted an exploitation licence.

-Construction at the Perkoa Zinc mine commenced in March 2007 following the grant of an exploitation licence for mining purpose.
+Construction at the Perkoa Zinc Mine commenced in March 2007 following the grant of the exploitation licence for mining purposes.

-Construction at Perkoa was suspended in July 2008, and the Project was placed in a Care and Maintenance programme, sighting a decline in global metal prices.
-Construction and development activiteies resumed in December 2010 following the formation of the joint venture.
+Construction at Perkoa was suspended in July 2008, and the project was placed in a care and maintenance programme, sighting a decline in global metal prices.

 In late 2010 a joint venture between Blackthorn Resources (39.9%) and Glencore (50.1%) was formed which allowed construction and development activities to resume in December 2010.

 In March 2013, agreement was reached for Glencore to provide additional equity funding to the project.
 Blackthorn Resources elected not to fund its equity share of the US$80M funding and as a result it diluted its interest in the project from 39.9% to 27.3%.